Jufyer/Whales/README.md

 This is a Picture of the Structure "Whale Fall".

 <p align="center"><img src="https://i.imgur.com/5y05cQc.png"></p>
-This is the Barnacle Spike wich you can craft with 3 Barnacles, a Redstone Dust and a Stone Pressure Plate.
+This is the Barnacle Spike wich you can craft with 3 Barnacles, a Redstone Dust and an Iron Ingot.
 One Barnacle is dropped by one whale when you shear it.
 You can craft the Barnacle Spike in the following way:
 <p align="center"><img src="https://i.imgur.com/lRkQEv5.png"></p>

 If you activate it with redstone and a Player is ontop of it, it damages the Player.
 It looks like this: